valmat/LedMatrix/README.md

 ```
 Note,  The class `MatrixCascade` is template.
 And you need to explicitly specify the size of the cascade (`MatrixCascade<3>`) at compile time.

+To use cascades of matrixes and groups of cascades include the header file [MatrixCascade.h](src/MatrixCascade.h)

 ### Basic methods of `MatrixCascade`